dreger/thelivingwell.co/_posts/be/2016-04-28-what-you-want.md

 And God hasn’t revealed to us where that is yet.

-Instead of me telling God what I want this to look like, I’m going to keep dreaming and let God show me what it looks like lived out.
-I’ll keep seeking, asking, and knocking and have open arms to receive whatever crazy ride he has next.
+Instead of me telling God what I want this to look like, I’m going to keep dreaming with an open heart.
+I’ll keep seeking, asking, and knocking and have open arms to receive whatever he has.
 Because I know even my best dreamed-up-dreams, pale in comparison to what he wants to write on the pages of my life.
+It's always more.

 When C and I got married, we wrote our vows to include Ruth1:16 “Where you go I will go.
 Where you stay I will stay.
 Your people will be my people, and your God will be my God.”